 Amazon’s Affiliate Program Wasn’t For Me

 I know that there’s a few websites out there making fantastic money from Amazon’s Affiliate Program.
 These websites have thousands of visitors per month.
 Even though my website is starting to get great traffic, it’s still relatively new.
-Plus I’ve changed my website around quite a bit to experiment, and constantly improve the content.
+Plus I’ve changed my website around a bit to experiment, and constantly improve the content.

 There’s a logical reason for all these changes that I’ve made.
 It’s all about providing you with value.
 If you don’t get something that’s useful to you or solves a problem, why would you come back?
-I go to great lengths to provide very useful and incredible content.
+I go to great lengths to give very useful and incredible content.

 It’s about using my time efficiently and doing what I’m good at.
 Maybe I didn’t put enough effort into making Amazon’s Affiliate Program work.
 But honestly, I truly don’t care.
 I recently wrote an article called THE PHRASE “TIME IS MONEY” IS COMPLETE B.S, and strongly urge you to read it.